iotaledger/integration-services/api/USAGE.md

 https://ensuresec.solutions.iota.org/api/v1/authentication/verify-user

+> As described in section 2, the request must be authenticated by having a valid Bearer token in the Authorization header otherwise the api returns a "401 Unauthorized" status code.

 The body must contain the userId of the identity which needs to be verified in the `subjectId` field.
 Furthermore, if the user is not an administrator he needs to add a verifiable credential which was generated when verifying him.
 This verifiable credential is stored by the api and can be requested at the user api.
-How to request the verifiable credential at the api will be described in section 3.
+How to request the verifiable credential at the api will be described in section 4.
 As pointed, the verifiable credential must be part of the request body, if it is not a request by an admin.
 Add the verifiable credential in the `initiatorVC` field since it is the initiator which verifies a user.
 The request could look like the following:

 ```
 {